bonfire-networks/CommonsPub-Server/README.md

 ## Admin Tasks

+If you're running with Docker, all the `mix` commands below should be preceded by `docker exec -it [name_of_commonspub_container]`.
+You can use your keyboard's tab key to autocomplete thhe container name, which may look something like `commonspub_commonspub_1`.

+### Invite a User (when registrations are closed)

+Run `mix generate_invite_token` and you will receive an URL which includes an invite code that one person can use to sign up.

 ### Register a User

 Run `mix register_user <name> <nickname> <email> <bio> <password>`.
 The `name` appears on statuses, while the nickname corresponds to the user, e.g. `@nickname@instance.tld`